celoyd/potato/docs/quickstart.md

 The following works on a recent Ubuntu system.
 Readers who prefer some other way of doing things (e.g., a different operating system or a different python environment system) are entrusted with making the appropriate translations for themselves.

 [Install pip](https://pip.pypa.io/en/stable/installation/) and create a new virtual environment.
-This code is tested with python 3.12.
+This code is tested with python 3.12, so I’ll specify that.

 ```bash